← Back to Library

 KEY TAKEAWAYS / TL;DR

-Identifying your Day Master is straightforward: in a standard Four Pillars chart, it is the top character of the third pillar.
-Understanding its strength, however, is where genuine Bazi analysis begins.
+Finding it is simple: in a standard Four Pillars chart, it is the top character of the third pillar.
+The harder part is reading its strength in context, especially the season, roots, and surrounding elements.

 Strong vs. Weak Day Master